About Jeff Brehaut

 Currently, Jeff spends most of his time focusing on his teaching.
 He takes great pride in the development of his Professional students, juniors, and amateurs of all levels.

-Jeff Brehaut lives in Los Altos, CA with his family and teaches mainly out of Sharon Heights G & CC, Los Altos G & CC, and his home studio.
+Jeff Brehaut lives in Los Altos, CA with his family and teaches mainly out of his home studio, San Jose State Golf Complex, Sharon Heights and Los Altos Country Clubs.

 My coaching philosophy comes from experiences both as a young player learning the fundamentals, and as a PGA Tour player competing against the best players in the world.
 I believe what separates me from most instructors is that I have had the opportunity to learn elite skills and apply them at the highest level.
 I feel fortunate to have also worked with and been influenced by some of the leading minds in the game of golf.